You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 To avoid potential compliance issues and legal complications:

-• See Understanding Surcharges before creating or applying surcharges.
+See Set Up Surcharges before creating or applying surcharges.

-5. Jump to the Fee Type section of this guide for the required parameters for the fee of your choice.
+See the Set Up a Fee by Type section for the required parameters for the type of fee you’re setting up.

 Note

-Fees can also apply on a per-transaction basis.
+You can also apply fees on a per-transaction basis.
 See the Transaction Fees section for steps on configuring a fee applicable to transactions or their amounts.

 Set Up a Fee by Type